 Extending port terms

-To extend port terms (e.g. move from a 12-month contract to a 24-month contract), perform an upgrade on the port.
-For more information, see Upgrade an Interface.
+To extend port terms (e.g. move from a 12-month contract to a 24-month contract), perform a renewal on the port.
+For more information, see Renew an Interface.

 Note the following:

-- Both the original service and the upgraded service are prorated for the month in which you upgrade.
+- Both the original service and the upgraded service are prorated for the month in which you extend terms.

-- Upgrading (extending) port terms essentially cancels your previous contract and begins a new one.
+- Extending port terms essentially cancels your previous contract and begins a new one.
 For example, if you are currently on a 12-month contract, and then upgrade to a 36-month contract, you are adding 36 full months to your service terms.

 Term completion and renewing port terms